Aqua-Kubecon/Aqua-GoldenPipe/README.md

 ### SCM
 Integrate scanner to your SCM and enable automated scans to happen on a periodic schedule.

+This way, you:
-This way, you (1) establish a secure baseline, and (2) ensure that you're able to detect anything in your existing codebase suddently turning risky / vulnerable.
+- Establish a secure baseline, and
+- Ensure that you're able to detect anything in your existing codebase suddently turning risky / vulnerable.

 We leverage our enterprise features, as they have native integration to all the major SCM providers.
 This is how we auto-map all repos and run periodic scans on the background.